Educational stage: Philippines

-From 1945 to June 5, 2011, there were ten years of compulsory education; this was increased to twelve years on June 6, with the implementation of the K-12 curriculum.
+From May 28, 1945 to 2017, there were ten years of compulsory education under the K–4th Year system until it phased out entirely on June 5, 2017.
+Grades 11 and 12 were added on June 13, 2016, as a result of the K–12 implementation that began on May 20, 2008 mandated by Omnibus Education Reform Act of 2008 and later ASEAN Charter on December 15, 2008, and became effective as part of the 9-year process on April 24, 2012.
 School years start in the first or second week of June, and end in the last week of March or first week of April.
 There are three stages of education in the Philippines – elementary school, junior high school, and senior high school.

 Poland

 From 1998 to 2019, the Polish education system was divided into six years of primary education, followed by three years of secondary education and three or four years of optional high school education.
-Attending general education high school or vocational school allows graduates to attend university while attending a basic vocational school (zasadnicza szkoła zawodowa) requires its graduates to attend supplementary liceums.
-Since 2019, the three stages were merged into two.
+Attending general education high school or vocational school allows graduates to attend university while attending a basic vocational school (zasadnicza szkoła zawodowa) requires its graduates to attend supplementary liceums if they wish to proceed with university education.
+Since 2019, the three stages were merged into two, returning to the country's pre-reform system.
 Kindergarten education is optional, while compulsory education starts with year 0.
-The school year lasts from early September to late June, with the exception of the final year of high school, which ends in late April.
-From 1998 to 2019, the educational stages were:
+The school year lasts from early September to late June, with the exception of the final year of high school, which ends in late April, followed by matura exams throughout May.The "Age" column represents the age at which children start a school year.